 Latest News:

-Waddesdon Covid-19 vaccination clinic Bucks Domestic Abuse Partnership Website Dispensary Turnaround Times Waddesdon Defibrillator Locations Covid Recovery Letter for Children aged 5-11 years old Veteran Friendly GP Practice Accreditation Information for Refugees from Ukraine Support for patients with Diabetes Practice Survey ** Calling our Patient Participation Group members**
+A Pledge to Our Patients about Antibiotics Late Appointment Arrivals NHS Safeguarding app Waddesdon Covid-19 vaccination clinic Bucks Domestic Abuse Partnership Website Dispensary Turnaround Times Waddesdon Defibrillator Locations Covid Recovery Letter for Children aged 5-11 years old Veteran Friendly GP Practice Accreditation Information for Refugees from Ukraine

 Contraception services are free and confidential, including for people under the age of 16.